 Figure 7: Local/Remote Failures

+Inder to update this diagram, - explain that yellow box indicates object of interest.

+Discussion of failure of supporting functions such as NRM or lookup services

 Regardless of where the error originates, it is important that the NSA recover to a deterministic state.
 This means that both the user service state and the resource state should be consistent between NSAs.